 In a Roux-en-Y gastric bypass, only a small part of the stomach is used to create a new stomach pouch, roughly the size of an egg.
 The smaller stomach is connected directly to the middle portion of the small intestine (jejunum), bypassing the rest of the stomach and the upper portion of the small intestine (duodenum).

-This procedure can be done by making a large incision in the abdomen (an open procedure) or by making a small incision and using small instruments and a camera to guide the surgery (laparoscopic approach).
+This procedure is done by making several small incisions and using small instruments and a camera to guide the surgery (laparoscopic approach).

 What To Expect After Surgery

 You will have some belly pain and may need pain medicine for the first week or so after surgery.
 The cut that the doctor makes (incision) may be tender and sore.
 Because the surgery makes your stomach smaller, you will get full more quickly when you eat.
 Food also may empty into the small intestine too quickly and lead to dumping syndrome.
 This can cause diarrhea and make you feel faint, shaky, and nauseated.
 It also can make it hard for your body to get enough nutrition.

 Your doctor will give you specific instructions about what to eat after the surgery.
 For about the first month after surgery, your stomach can only handle small amounts of soft foods and liquids while you are healing.
 It is important to try to sip water throughout the day to avoid becoming dehydrated.
 You may notice that your bowel movements are not regular right after your surgery.
 This is common.
 Try to avoid constipation and straining with bowel movements.